How do I know what services I need?

 What is palliative care?

 Palliative care, also called comfort care, is treatment that focuses on relieving pain and symptoms to enhance quality of life.
 Palliative care also addresses emotional and spirituals needs.
 The goal of palliative care is to alleviate suffering associated with disease or illness.
-Palliative care is part of Hospice care but can also be provided at the same time as life-prolonging treatment.
+Palliative care can also be provided at the same time as life-prolonging treatment.
 Please find more information at Palliative Care.

 What are personal care services?